 John Markham

-My name is John Markham and I have fostered Vizslas for 7 years.
-I like to compete in field trials with my Vizslas and during the season we hunt pheasant, prairie chicken and quail here in Kansas.
+My name is John Markham and I have fostered vizslas for six years.
+I like to compete in field trials with my vizslas and during the season we hunt pheasant, prairie chicken and quail here in Kansas.
 We try to get the dogs on the ground thirty days a season.
-I've started competing in dock diving this summer.
-When I am not hanging out with the dogs, I race pigeons and like to participate in as many sports as I can.
+When I am not hanging out with the dogs, we race pigeons and I like to participate in as many sports as I can.
 I teach high school history for a living and enjoy that as well.

 Tamara Wise